Hellhounds are terrifying canine creatures that dominate dark fantasy stories.

 The Mythology Behind Hellhounds

-Greek tales feature Cerberus, the most well-known hellhound.
-This three-headed dog stood guard at the Underworld to stop the dead from escaping.
+Greek mythology features Cerberus, the most recognizable hellhound—a three-headed dog guarding the Underworld to prevent the dead from escaping.

-Norse stories tell of Garm, a blood-covered dog who guarded the gate to Hel and howled before the end of the world.
-Celtic stories have the Cu Sith, a big green dog that carried souls to the afterlife.
+Norse legends tell of Garm, a blood-covered hound who guarded the gates of Hel and howled before Ragnarök.
+Celtic folklore speaks of the Cu Sith, a massive green dog that carried souls to the afterlife.

-- Guard special places, especially doorways between worlds
+- Guard important boundaries, especially gateways between worlds

-- Have fur that is completely black or covered in flames
+- Have fur that is pitch black or wreathed in flames

 Classic Hellhound Names